Tracy Letts

 Tracy Letts Bio

-Tracy S. Letts is an American actor, playwright, and screenwriter whose career began in ensemble theatre and expanded to Broadway, film and television.
-He first rose to wide attention as the playwright of August: Osage County, which premiered at Steppenwolf Theatre Company before transferring to Broadway and earning the Pulitzer Prize for Drama and the Tony Award for Best Play in 2008.
-As a stage actor he won the Tony Award for Best Actor in a Play for the Broadway revival of Who’s Afraid of Virginia Woolf? in 2013.
-Letts continues to divide his work between writing for the stage and screen and acting in prominent film and television projects.
+Tracy Shane Letts is an American actor, playwright, and screenwriter whose work has shaped both stage and screen for more than three decades.
+He first gained wide recognition as the writer of August: Osage County, a family drama that earned him the Pulitzer Prize for Drama and the Tony Award for Best Play.
+He later won the Tony Award for Best Actor in a Play for his Broadway performance in a revival of Edward Albee’s Who’s Afraid of Virginia Woolf?.

 Early Life and Background